Caprio2000/-Advanced-Physical-Design-using-OpenLANE-Sky130-an-ASIC-Design/README.md

 Utilization factor is kept about 0.6 to 0.5 or even lower (why? for future scope of adding cells into it)

 Aspect ratio = Heightof die/ Width of die

+$docker

+run_floorplan

+Successful floorplanning results in a .def file as output.

+This file contains the die area and placement of standard cells.

+DIEAREA in microns is 660.685x 671.405 = 443587.2